 For double or dual shaft shearing shredders, shearing blades are mounted on two shafts that rotate into each other at slow speeds to quietly shred large high volume feed stock into small pieces of one to five inches.
 The low speed prevents the creation of dust during shredder operation.
 The main purpose of double shaft shredders is to handle large quantities of bulk volumes of materials.
-The video below, from SSI Shredding Systems, explains the benefits of a dual shaft shredder.

 The three blades of a three shaft shredder rotate at different speeds to provide a continuous flow of feedstock.
 The size selection for shredded materials is determined by the screen that the material has to pass through when leaving the shredding chamber.
 If the material is not small enough, it is recirculated through the machine until it is the proper size to pass through the screen.

 A four shaft shredder has four shearing rollers with four sets of shearing knife rollers with different cutting shapes.
 The process of a four shaft shredder allows for pre-shredding and secondary shredding to happen simultaneously, which improves production efficiency.
 Quad or four shaft shredders are used to shred materials that need separation with uniform sized particles.
-The video below, from SSI Shredding Systems, gives a complete explanation of the benefits of a quad or four shaft shredder.

 Horizontal and vertical hammermill shredders work by crushing fed materials with a series of repeated blows by small hammers.
 A steel drum, that has hammers mounted on a shaft, rotates rapidly striking the fed material beating it into small particles.
 The five key styles of hammermills are gravity discharge, pneumatic discharge, full circle screen, horizontal in feed, and lump breakers.
 Regardless of the style, how the hammermill operates is essentially the same.